RunestoneInteractive/thinkcspy/_sources/ProblemSets/Crypto.rst

 The end result is a *super secret coded message* that that looks like gibberish to any outsiders.

-We're going to build a more general version of the rot13 algorithm that allows a message to be encrypted using *any* rotation amount, rather than just 13.
+We're going to build a more general version of the rot13 algorithm that allows a message to be encrypted using *any* rotation amount, not just 13.
 Ultimately, users will be able to type a message in the terminal, and specify a rotation amount (13, 4, 600, etc), and your program will print the resulting encrypted message.

 The final interactive program will run like this:

 ::

-    python caesar.py
+    $ python caesar.py
     Type a message:
     Hello, World!
     Rotate by: